Feed Tha Streets III

-Feed Tha Streets III is the third commercial mixtape by American rapper Roddy Ricch.
+Feed tha Streets III is the third commercial mixtape by American rapper Roddy Ricch.
 It was released through Atlantic Records and Bird Vision Entertainment on November 18, 2022.
 The mixtape features guest appearances from Lil Durk and Ty Dolla Sign.
-Production was handled by Ambezza, Louis Yung, Orcutt & Buser, Sonic, Cubeatz, Beezo, Kevin Mitchell, Martin Brown, AlekBeatz, DY Krazy, B. March, Teddy Walton, Aaron Bow, Byrd, Mfoss, Slizer, Turbo, JetsonMade, Pooh Beatz, Shottie, Cam Griff, Bodi, Mustard, Brody, UV Killin Em, Will Stellar, and Luca Vialli.
+Production was handled by Cubeatz, DY, Teddy Walton, Turbo, Jetson, and Mustard, among others.
 The mixtape was supported by three singles: "Stop Breathing", "Aston Martin Truck", and the Durk-assisted "Twin".
 It is the final installment of Ricch's Feed Tha Streets mixtape trilogy.

 Background

 On August 5, 2022, Ricch wrote a handwritten letter to his fans and posted a picture of it, providing an update on the mixtape and on his life: Been working hard on this Feed Tha Streets 3 album, getting back to my regular regimen and also been happier than I've been in a long time.

 I understand things have escalated quickly and God has taken us to places we never would've imagined possible but I'm here for every challenge and obstacle.
 Thank You to everybody whose stayed supportive of me through all the glorious moments and all the hard times.

 During my process I've been able to work close with some amazing people on a new tech company called, ROLL.

 I want to be closer to my fans and show all the sides no one ever sees.
 I want to show my album process, my new journey of fatherhood and all the things that comes with the life of being RR.